House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Common Locations: HVAC systems, indoors, flooded areas

 There are over 100 types of molds within this fungi species.
-It can appear or black or bluish-green tints with a cloudy, almost fuzzy appearance.
-And though most aspergillus is non-toxic, many species are particularly dangerous in large numbers.
+It can appear or black or bluish-green with a cloudy, almost fuzzy appearance.
+Although most Aspergillus is non-toxic, many species are hazardous in large numbers.

 3. Penicillium